haiiliin/abqpy/docs/source/user/output/cpp/read.rst

 .. note::
     History data from an analysis cannot contain multiple points.

-The history data object model is shown in Figure 1.
+The history data object model is shown in :numref:`odb-history-nls`

+.. _odb-history-nls:
 .. figure:: /images/odb-history-nls.png
     :width: 100%
     :align: center

-    Figure 1.
     The history data object model.

 In contrast to field output, which is associated with a frame, history output is associated with a step.
 History output data are stored in the historyRegions repository under an OdbStep object.
 Abaqus creates keys to the historyRegions repository that describe the region; for example,